 SECTIONS:

-A minimum of 3 sections will be provided for Beginner, Junior and Women’s classes.
-A minimum of 6 sections will be provided for all other classes.
+A minimum of 6 sections will be provided for noted classes.
 Minimum width of the sections shall be three feet.
 Sections should be not dangerous or include impossible obstacles, based on the average skill level of the class intended.
-The trialsmaster must prove each section rideable or seek approval of the class riders.
+The Trials Master must prove each section is rideable or seek approval of the class riders.

 SUPPLEMENT: